-This major provides students with opportunities for integrated, in-depth explorations of film, media and culture that will equip them with detailed knowledge and a critical understanding of the pivotal role of the media in contemporary societies.
+The Film, Media and Cultural Studies major provides students with opportunities for integrated, in-depth explorations of film, media and culture that will equip them with detailed knowledge and a critical understanding of the pivotal role of the media in contemporary societies.
 As an interdisciplinary major, Film, Media and Cultural Studies complements other media and sociology courses, as well as courses offered in visual and performing arts, leisure and tourism, marketing, and IT.
-Courses within the major explore the historical, textual, political and social contexts of media and culture, with an emphasis upon practical investigation of both local and global debates.
+Courses within the major explore the historical, textual, political and social contexts of media and culture, with an emphasis on practical investigation of both local and global debates.

-Graduates of this major are well prepared for careers in the arts and media but also other sectors where they are valued for their ability to form articulate and well thought out arguments, for their highly developed written skills and their critical analysis.
+Graduates of this major are well-prepared for careers in the arts and media but also other sectors where they are valued for their ability to articulate concise arguments, for their highly developed written skills and their critical analysis.
 Further study may increase employment opportunities in some areas, though practical experience and a passion for the discipline area are also well-regarded.

 For more information about Film, Media and Cultural Studies, visit the School of Humanities and Social Sciences site.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework programs and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following the film and cultural studies major include:

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.